 |Capital gains arising from sale of shares in unlisted companies|

 |Other||20 (30 if sale by a major shareholder)|

-For real property other than the ones described earlier that is registered in the taxpayer’s name and has been held for two years or more, the following rates apply.
+For real property other than the ones described earlier that is registered in the taxpayer’s name and has been held for 2 years or more, the following rates apply.